gutyoh/CS410-Final-Project/README.md

 For more insights into IntelliServer's capabilities and services, visit their [GitHub repository](https://github.com/intelligentnode/IntelliServer).

 ## Accessing and using the Extension
 After successfully installing the Textual Spotlight extension, you can start using it by following these steps:

-1. **Open the Extensions Menu:** Click on the jigsaw puzzle icon 🧩 in the upper right corner of your Chrome browser to access your installed extensions:
+1. **Open the Extensions Menu:** Click on the jigsaw puzzle 🧩 icon in the upper right corner of your Chrome browser to access your installed extensions:

 ![Alt text](image-1.png)

-2. **Find Textual Spotlight:** Locate and click on the Textual Spotlight extension, marked with a magnifying glass icon 🔍:
+2. **Find Textual Spotlight:** Locate and click on the Textual Spotlight extension, marked with a magnifying glass 🔍 icon:

 ![Alt text](image.png)